studiozeffa/react-native-training-course/notes/components.md

 ### TouchableHighlight

-A button which changes the colour of its background when it is tapped.
+A button which changes the colour of its background (`underlayColor` prop) when it is tapped.
 Often used for main 'call-to-action' type buttons, or tappable items in a list.

 ``` jsx
 const styles = StyleSheet.create({